Worried your child has ADHD: first steps

 - building rest breaks into activities

-- encouraging her to break up her learning tasks, such as reading or homework, with brief stretches of physical activity
+- encouraging your child to break up his learning tasks, like reading or homework, with brief stretches of physical activity

 - keeping screen time to a minimum during the day and making sure all electronic devices are switched off at least an hour before bed.